Preserving Habitat Land

 Threatened burrowing owls and San Joquin kit fox, the smallest fox on the continent pictured above, are also native to the Tri-Valley area.
 American badgers and Tulle elk which used to make their home in the Tri-Valley are beginning to make a comeback thanks to open space protection and habitat management.
 Through continued land protection and habitat management, the San Joaquin kit fox and other threatened and displaced wildlife like will make a comeback here too.

 You can read more about Fish and Wildlife Habitat Easements here.
-You can read more about how we defend wildlife habitat like we did in Doolan Canyon or how we restore wildlife habitat like we do at Cattail Pond.
+You can read more about how we defend wildlife habitat as we did in Doolan Canyon or how we restore wildlife habitats as we do at Cattail Pond.